experimentzone-team/ExperimentZoneSite/collections/_videos/2021-01-14-boost-signups-on-your-weight-loss-platform.md

 ---
 layout: post
-title: "Include these 3 Elements on Your Weight Loss Platform to Boost Signups | Testing the Experience "
+title: "Include these 3 Elements on Your Weight Loss Platform to Boost Signups | Testing the Experience"
 description: "In today's episode, we'll show you the 3 biggest conversion pitfalls of the marketing sites for weight loss programs."
 # permalink: video/boost-signups-on-your-weight-loss-platform
 tags: [""]